Baruch Jumps 110 Positions in Forbes RankingNow among top 25 percent of schools nationwide

 Baruch College has been named among “America’s Top Colleges” by Forbes in its 2021 ranking of 600 public and private institutions across the country—landing the College among the top 25 percent of schools rated by the magazine.

-This year, Baruch ranked #64 nationwide—a 110-point jump from Forbes’ previously published list in 2019.
-Among public schools, Baruch placed #24, a 25-point move up the rankings.
+This year, Baruch ranked #64 nationwide—a 110-position jump from Forbes’ previously published list in 2019.
+Among public schools, Baruch placed #24, a 25-position move up the rankings.

 Forbes paused its list in 2020 to re-evaluate and revamp its methodology to “better account for which schools are serving as true engines of the American Dream.”